Husbands and Wives

 The total runtime of Husbands and Wives is 108 minutes (1h 48m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 7/10, and global collection metrics, Husbands and Wives stands as a successful venture for the creators.
-It remains an essential piece of the 1992 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.0/10, and global performance metrics, Husbands and Wives is classified as a HIT.
+It remains an essential part of the 1992 cinematic calendar.

 Frequently Asked Questions